rotiadi/ArtVision/readme.md

 ## POST

 **Authorization**
-Token (that its generated on login - see /auth/login).
+token from cookie (that its generated on login - see /auth/login).
 Is mandatory.

 **response**
 [